Introduction to Baldrige Award Recipients

 Organizations headquartered in the U.S. may apply for the Malcolm Baldrige National Quality Award.
-Applications for the award are evaluated by an independent Board of Examiners composed of primarily private-sector experts in quality and continuous improvement from all sectors of the economy.
+Applications for the award are evaluated by an independent Board of Examiners composed of private- and public-sector experts in quality and continuous improvement (including managers, superintendents, and physicians, among other professionals) from all sectors of the economy.
 Examiners look for achievements and improvements in all seven categories of the Baldrige Criteria for Performance Excellence.
 Organizations that pass an initial screening are visited by teams of examiners to verify information in the application and to clarify questions that come up during the review.
 Each Baldrige Award applicant receives a written summary of strengths and areas for improvement in each area addressed by the Baldrige Criteria.

 Can only U.S. organizations receive the award?

 Any organization headquartered in the U.S. or its territories may apply for the award, including U.S. subunits of foreign companies.

 Do the Baldrige Award criteria take into account an organization’s financial performance?